rafacmaia/git-test/readme.txt

 Test for git tutorial.

-Testing more yesss!
+This is line is a bigger and better test!

-I wrote this line for version 3 of this file.
+This line came about in the development of version 3 of this file.

-This line then came in only in version 4.
+This line then crept in during version 4.

-blin blin bloopy
+I will now retire this file.
+There shall be no more updates in here.
+Goodbye.